adalkiran/webrtc-nuts-and-bolts/docs/03-FIRST-CLIENT-COMES-IN.md

 ![Server Receive SDP Answer](images/03-12-server-receive-sdpanswer.png)

-Now, we will waiting for STUN Binding Request from the client over UDP port.
+Now, we will be waiting for a STUN Binding Request from the client over UDP port.